I was born in Kuala Lumpur, Malaysia, a third generation Chinese Christian.

 17th century: James Cook (England)

-The concept of God, so endemic to the human brain function, was beyond the cognitive capacity of humans to capture in word and art, so succeeding generations re-described their gods as best they knew how using the geohistorically-contextualized vocabulary and sciences of their day.
-Indeed, from our experience with Christian scholarship and liturgical aids from the past, it is a certainty that all our current biblical commentaries and even Bible translations will undergo revisions in the future, as we learn more about the God we worship.
+The concept of God, so endemic to the human brain function, was beyond the cognitive capacity of humans to capture in word and art.
+So succeeding generations re-described their gods as best they knew how using the geohistorically-contextualized vocabulary and sciences of their day.
+Indeed, from our experience with Christian scholarship and liturgical aids from the past, all our current biblical commentaries and even Bible translations will undergo revisions in the future, as we learn more about the God we worship.